 Two further workshops will be offered over the period of the grant.

-- Workshop 4 - Implementing your project effectively
+- Workshop 4 - Implementing your project effectively and establishing an evaluation plan to measure impact

 - Workshop 5 - Identifying grant opportunities and attracting further investment